2026 Regular Session

 - HB 4035 Expands eligibility for cities and Metro to amend their urban growth boundaries under a temporary program.

-- HB 4036 Establishes the Preserve Affordable Homes for Oregon Fund to deposit Article XI-Q bonds to be used to preserve affordable housing at risk of loss.
+- HB 4036 Establishes the Housing Opportunity, Longevity and Durability Fund to deposit Article XI-Q bonds to be used by the Housing and Community Services Department to preserve affordable housing at risk of loss.

 - HB 4037 Adjusts certain terms of the revolving loan program for cities and counties to fund affordable housing projects.